 See what the admissions leak audit actually looks at.

 This is the lower-friction first step for treatment owners who want something concrete before they book a call.
-The audit is designed to show where qualified inquiries stall, who owns the next move, and what should be fixed first.
+The audit is designed to show where qualified inquiries stall, who owns the next move, how the census floor is exposed, and what should be fixed first.

 You already have demand, but admissions follow-through feels uneven.